akandola96/Ab_Subgroup_Assignment/README.md

  ### Determines misclassified sequences for a given subgroup (FN or FP, user defined).
 Output files contain FASTA formatted sequences to be opened in JalView for alignment with MUSCLE and subsequent construction of phylogenetic trees.

- **extract_misclassified_subgroup**: For a given subgroup, extracts misclassifed sequences; outputs to a FASTA file.
+ **extract_misclassified_subgroup**: For a given subgroup, extracts misclassifed sequences and outputs them to a FASTA file.
 Actual subgroup assignment is outputted to console (provided user passes *pull_assignment* as *true*.
 FN or FP can be selected by the *misclassified_type* variable.

+ **extract_first_21_residues**: Used for construction of phylogenetic trees.
+Takes the output FASTA file of **extract_misclassified** subgroups and extracts the first 21 residues of each sequences.
+Outputs to a new FASTA file

+ **extract_random_TPs**: Used in phylognetic tree construction.
+For a given subgroup, determines all True Positive entries (does not include intrasubgroup subgroups).
+From these true positive entries a random number are selected, defined by the variable *number*.

+ ## Species Analysis

+ ### Determines the MCC for each species.
+Also carries out some analysis into the misclassified sequences.

+ The input for these steps is produced in the following manner.
+All subgroup profiles are combined into one file, using command line 'cat'.
+These are provided to hsubgroup.
+The query sequences for a given species are run in hsubgroup using the combined files.
+These are matched to their corresponding BLAST records and for each species a *final_results.csv* is created.
+These *final_results* files are then combined.
+This produces an file containing all possible query sequences, their hsubgroup assignment, and their BLAST assignment.

+ **check_species_assignment**: For the 5 species examined in this research, the MCC is calculated.
+This  function takes the combined *full_results* file discussed above as input and outputs a .txt file containing results.

+ **determine_species_misassignment_master**: Runs functions analysing misclassified sequences in the context of species analysis.
+Runs these functions for all organisms evaluated.

+ **determine_species_misassignment_FNs**: For a given organism, determines FNs.
+Outputs to console.

+ **determine_species_misassignment_FPs**: For a given organism, determines FPs.
+Outputs to console.